 If you’re only there for a night, at most two, don’t bring anything more than the essentials.

 If the weather is good, light and airy clothes will suffice.
-Slippers, sandals, and comfortable shoes are a must especially if you’re planning on going trekking or hiking.
-A cave excursion is also usually part of the itinerary, so you need comfortable shoes for that.
+Slippers, sandals, and comfortable shoes are a must, especially if you plan on trekking or hiking.
+A cave excursion is also usually part of the itinerary, so you need comfortable shoes.

-It’s also a plus to be ready with sunscreen, mosquito repellent lotion, as well as the medicines you’re currently taking.
-Be prepared with a little cash, too, especially if you want to buy food or souvenirs from some small vendors on boats.
+It’s also a plus to be ready with sunscreen, mosquito repellent lotion, and the medicines you’re currently taking.
+Be prepared with a bit of cash, too, especially if you want to buy food or souvenirs from some small vendors on boats.

 Start Planning Your Ha Long Bay Cruise

-With the magical and picture-perfect sights that Ha Long Bay has, it’s not surprising that this earned the accolade as a UNESCO World Heritage Site.
+With Ha Long Bay’s magical and picture-perfect sights, it’s not surprising that this earned the accolade of a UNESCO World Heritage Site.
 Once you start the cruise, it’s not just the postcard-like views you’ll be waking up to, but also the fun cruise activities you’re set for the day.
-There’s so much to do in Ha Long Bay, making it a trip to remember whether you’re on your own, with friends, a significant other, or with the entire family.
-Now, you can get started with planning this holiday cruise to ensure the best experience.
+There’s so much to do in Ha Long Bay, making it a trip to remember whether you’re alone, with friends, with a significant other, or with the entire family.
+Now, you can start planning this holiday cruise to ensure the best experience.